jmoyers/mettle/README.md

       person.on('name.change', function(val){
-        // Any time the name property changes, we get access to its value here
-        // middleware has been applied at this point console.log('a new name was committed: ', val) });
+        // Any time the name property changes, we get access to its value here console.log('a new name was committed: ', val) });